folio-org/docs/content/en/docs/Metadata/Inventory/MARCAuthority.md

 -   **Edit MARC authority record.** This permission allows the user to edit authority records.
 -   **quickMARC: View, edit MARC authority record.** This permission allows the user to view and edit MARC authority records.

-## Creating MARC authority records via Data import – link to DATA IMPORT
+## Creating MARC authority records
-## Updating MARC authority records via Data import – link to DATA IMPORT
+MARC authority records are created via [Data import](../data-import/)
 ## Searching for authority records
 You can search for MARC authority records in the **Search & filter** pane.
-Enter your search terms in the search box and click **Search**to search for MARC authority records.
-The app searches through the following fields:
+Enter your search terms in the box and click **Search**.
+Select the **Keyword** drop-down list to search through one of the following:

 -   **Keyword.** Keyword search through the title, contributor, and identifier fields.
--   **Identifier (all).** Searches through all identifier types.
+-   **Identifier (all).** Keyword search through all identifier types.
--   **Personal name.** This may include the author's forenames, surnames, and family names.
+-   **Personal name.** Keyword search through the personal name field.
+The search terms must be ordered as follows: Last Name, First Name, Initial.
--   **Corporate/Conference name.** Corporate body or group associated with the work.
+-   **Corporate/Conference name.** Keyword search through the name corporate/conference name field.
--   **Geographic name.** Geographical area associated with the work.
+-   **Geographic name.** Keyword search through the geographic name field.
+The search terms must be ordered as follows: City, State/Province, Country.
--   **Name-title.** Consists of both a name and a title of a work.
-Used when a work has appeared under varying titles.
+-   **Name-title.** Keyword search through the name-title field.
+The search terms must be ordered as follows: Last Name, First Name, Title.
--   **Uniform title.** Consists of a title not associated with a particular author.
+-   **Uniform title.** Keyword search through the uniform title field.
 -   **Subject.** Keyword search through all subject fields.
 This may include a single term, phrase, or a group of terms.
--   **Children’s subject heading.** Subject headings for children's literature.
-This provides easier subject access to the materials.
+-   **Children’s subject heading.** Keyword search through all children's subject heading fields.
--   **Genre.** Describes general categories or genres that apply to various types of information resources.
+-   **Genre.** Keyword search through all genre/form fields.
--   **Advanced search.** Allows you to enter search terms into multiple fields.
+-   **Advanced search.** Keyword search through multiple fields.

 ### Advanced Search